 Getting Started with Blazor ComboBox Component

-This section briefly explains about how to include Blazor ComboBox component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.
+This section explains how to include the Blazor ComboBox component in a Blazor WebAssembly app using Visual Studio and Visual Studio Code.

-To get started quickly with Blazor ComboBox component, you can check out this video or GitHub sample.
+To get started quickly with the Blazor ComboBox component, review the following video or the GitHub sample.

 Prerequisites